-A big reason why this topic never gets discussed: whenever it starts to become a problem, we involuntarily generate a bandaid-on-cancer excuse:
+A big reason why this topic never gets discussed: whenever it starts to become an issue, we immediately generate a bandaid-on-cancer excuse.

 “He/she had these accounts (and a life!) before me.
 Who am I to have a problem with it?”